-From Dan on August 20th, 2008 in Green Remodeling
+From Dean Dowd on August 20, 2008 in Green Remodeling

 Traditional house paints have been chock full of volatile organic compounds (VOCs) from oil and other toxic products in the paints.
 So many homeowners are now looking to protect their families and their environment that several organic, all-natural lines of paints have sprung up.
 These are quality paints that can cost similar to conventional, high-quality paints (although they will be considerably more expensive than paints you’ll find at Wal-Mart).
 Most are strictly interior paints or wood stains and sealers.
 The following seven companies are mainly independent, but due to the growing popularity of natural paints, many large paint manufacturers have also developed natural, low- or zero-VOC paint lines.